flideros/FunctionaL-City/BlogDistrict/Posts/251013_CivicReportLeadsToCivicUnion.md

 ## 📬 Future *Message from the Mayor* Dispatches

-Keep an eye out for future editions of *Message fron the Mayor* as the city grows and random musings develop along the way.
+Keep an eye out for future editions of *Message from the Mayor* as the city grows and random musings develop along the way.
 In the meantime, keep an eye on the BlogDistrict [**README.md**](../README.md) for updates.

 ---